A Versatile Variational Quantum Kernel Framework for Non-Trivial Classification: Results

 This section presents our primary performance comparison, including an analysis of performance across different datasets, a validation of the scaling parameter technique, and an exploration of performance enhancement with respect to qubit resources.

-\Cref{fig:results} and \Cref{tab:results} present the comparative classification accuracies of the four SVM kernels—classical Linear and RBF, quantum-native \texttt{QAmp} and classical inspired \texttt{QRBF}—across the eight benchmark datasets.
+\Cref{fig:results} and \Cref{tab:results} present the comparative classification accuracies of the four SVM kernels—classical Linear and RBF, quantum-native \texttt{QAmp} and classical-inspired \texttt{QRBF}—across the eight benchmark datasets.
 Our results demonstrate that the quantum kernels consistently achieve performance that is either on par with or superior to their classical counterparts across all data types.
 The \texttt{QAmp} was the top performer on five datasets: QSAR Biodegradation, TCGA-LGG, Fashion-Tshirt/Shirt, PhysioNet2017-NA, and most notably, the SEED-P12S1 time series dataset.
-On the SEED-P12S1 dataset, \texttt{QAmp} outperformed the best classical kernel (Linear) by a margin of nearly 30\%.
+On the SEED-P12S1 dataset, \texttt{QAmp} outperformed the best classical kernel (Linear) by about 30\% relative.
 The \texttt{QRBF} achieved highest accuracy on the PROTEINS and Higgs Boson datasets.
 On the MUTAG graph dataset, all kernels achieved the same performance.

-It is important to note that these results were achieved under different tuning conditions.
-The classical kernels' hyperparameters were optimized via an exhaustive grid search, whereas the search for the quantum kernels was computationally constrained, stopping as soon as performance matched or exceeded the best-performing classical baseline.

 To evaluate the impact of the parameter scaling technique, we conducted a comparison between a standard, unscaled quantum ansatz and our proposed scaled ansatz over two representative datasets—the QSAR Biodegradation and SEED-P12S1—in \Cref{fig:results_s}.
 First, we analyzed the performance of the standard, unscaled ansatz. \Cref{fig:results_s} shows that after training, its accuracy decreased in many cases.
 In contrast, the scaled ansatz demonstrated superior behavior: it not only achieved higher initial accuracy, but its performance was also enhanced or maintained for high-performance cases through training, resulting in a significantly higher final accuracy on both datasets.